victortsrodrigues/TEMFC-backend/README.md

    - Fetches professional data from CNES using web scraping.

 2. **Validation**:
-   - Validates establishments using database and online resources.
+   - Validates establishments using database and online resources using web scraping.
    - Filters records based on working hours and professional roles.

 3. **Processing**: